Negrenses: Society

 Negrense society has from its inception been heavily stratified,Gonzaga, V. L. (1990).
 Negros in transition: 1899–1905.
 Philippine Studies, 38(1), 103–114. divided between the seasonal sacada laborers, the settled dumaan farmhands, the millers and the landowning hacenderos.
 This had more than occasionally been the cause of bitter rivalries between the millers and hacenderos, and continues to be at the root of violent socioeconomic conflict between them, the sacadas and even the dumaan.
 Marriages, as well, between Negros-based sugar families and their counterparts in other regions are not unusual.
 The implosion of the export-dependent sugar industry in the mid-1970s would gradually blur, though not completely erase, the inherited distinctions.

 Notable people

 The following is a list of Negrenses resident either in the Negros provinces and Siquijor, elsewhere in the Philippines or abroad.
 The large diaspora population is a result of the waves of emigration from the Negros provinces during the latter half of the 20th century.

-Athletes Basketball Francis Arnaiz - Former basketball player for the Toyota Super Corollas and Ginebra San Miguel in the Philippine Basketball Association.